 •• “Follow me, and I will make you fishers of men” (Matthew 4:19).

 • Jesus is a great "fish finder"!
 To borrow the old saying, there are "plenty of fish in the sea" — spiritually speaking.
+That is, the entire population of the earth is bound for heaven or hell and needs only a "fisher of men's [souls]" to point them to the Lord Jesus and, through faith in Him, to eternal life in heaven.
 And Jesus knows where every lost soul is and whether they are ready to be "caught" in the Lord's harvest.

 •• Gathering in the catch is far too difficult for me to do or to figure out.
-That’s why I need Jesus to make me an effective fisher of men.
+That’s why I need Jesus to guide me and make me an effective fisher of men.

 •• [Luke 5:5, KJV] “At thy word I will let down the net.”